aftab-s/gitwrap-2025/README.md

 ## Exporting images

-- Click the "Download Story PNG" button to export a 1080×1920 PNG optimized for Instagram Story.
+- Click the "Download Card PNG" button to export a 1080×1920 PNG optimized for stories (9:16 aspect ratio).
 - Filenames include pixel dimensions to make it easy to confirm the output (e.g. `username-github-unwrapped-2025-1080x1920.png`).

 Tips